How is the monthly rental amount calculated?

 Keep in mind that if your lease calls for you to pay expenses, those expenses may rise even apart from any escalation clause.
 If you are worried about increasing expenses, you and your landlord may be able to agree on limits for expense increases.

-Some commercial landlords require a personal guarantee from the owner, especially when the business does not have enough income, credit, or rental history.
-This means the business owner, and not the corporation or LLC, may be personally responsible for unpaid rent or for other ways the lease may be broken.
+Some commercial landlords may require a personal guarantee from the owner, especially when the business does not have enough income, credit, or rental history.
+This means the business owner, and not the corporation or LLC, may be personally responsible for unpaid rent or damages if the lease is broken.

 What are my renewal options?

 There are often two risks when it comes to choosing the length of the lease.
 A lease that is too long could cause you to lose more if your business does not go as planned.
-A lease that is too short could put you out of business if you cannot agree to new terms with your landlord when it ends.
+A lease that is too short could put you out of business, or force your business to move, if you cannot agree to new terms with your landlord when the lease ends.

 Renewal options help to reduce these risks.
 A renewal option lets a tenant automatically extend a lease.
 Without this option, the lease expires based on the original terms.
 The option terms should say if the rent will stay the same, go up by a certain amount, or change based on market factors listed ahead of time.
 In the same way, the option can also state if other lease terms might change, and if there are limits on the changes.